daniel-mehta/daniel-mehta/README.md

 - 🤖 Currently Learning Deep Learning, Natural Language Processing, Image Processing and Computer Vision, and GNN/LLM fusion
 - 💸 FinTech and developer productivity
 - ⚽ Sports analytics (especially fantasy football/soccer)
-- 🎮 Hobbyist with game dev in Unreal Engine — released one game on Itch.io and aiming to launch it on Steam soon
+- 🎮 Hobbyist with game dev in Unreal Engine, released one game on Itch.io and aiming to launch it on Steam soon

 ## 📬 Reach Out
 <div style="text-align: right;">